 And let’s not forget that on average, it takes at least eight attempts to reach your prospect, which means that you’d better not blow your chances by asking something trivial “What are your plans for the weekend?”

-The Importance of Rapport-Building Questions
+The 3 Elements of Successful Rapport-Building Questions